2019 E. coli Counts

 Orange = Linn south shore.

 Big Foot Creek is locted on the southeast end of Geneva Lake.
-It drains a large wetland that inclules parts parts of Big Foot Beach State Park in its northern wetland. he creek has discharge degraded water quality for many years.
+It drains a large wetland that inclules parts parts of Big Foot Beach State Park in its northern wetland.
+The creek has discharge degraded water with poor quality for many years.
 Low oxygen, high phosphorus are two of the major water quality issues associated with the Creek.
 The GLEA has initiated a study to document the degraded water quality, identify the causes and recommend best management practices to improve Big Foot Creek's water quality.

 A Wisconsin DNR small scale lake planning grant was awarded in the amount of $3,000 to assist with the project’s costs.
 High school students from Badger High School assisted with sample collection and did some field/lab analysis (see above parameter tested*).
 The data is presently being processed and interpreted.
 A Phase I report will be prepared